White-Collar Crime Attorneys Serving Millersville, Maryland

-Most white collar crimes are nonviolent offenses committed for financial gain.
+Most white-collar crimes are nonviolent offenses committed for financial gain.
 These crimes include such charges as money laundering, identity theft, and credit card fraud, among others.
-Many white collar crimes involve fraud.
+Many white-collar crimes involve fraud.
 Fraud is defined as deliberately deceiving a person or entity in order to accrue an unlawful gain or avoid a loss at the expense of that person or entity.
-The experienced attorneys at Phillips, Worthington, & Allen, P.A. handle a variety of white collar cases, including:
+The experienced attorneys at The Law Office Phillips & Allen PA handle a variety of white-collar cases, including: